Kiddions643/ModestMenu/README.md

 2. Find the downloaded file and extract it.
 3. Start the Game and join a Session, then open the Menu (modest-menu.exe)

 Have fun!
-You can find all features listed and how to use them, again on our [Website](https://www.kiddionsmodestmenu.com).
+You can find all features listed and how to use them, again on our [Website](https://www.kiddionsmodestmenu.com) :white_check_mark: